logicalclocks/karamel-chef/dela/README.md

 ```
 ./dela/vm_image_scripts/copy_scripts ${SSH_PORT} ${TYPE}
 ```
 3. make sure your image runs this script the first time it boots.
+Do not run this script as root.
+Execute as install user(vagrant)
 ```
 /srv/hops/hopssite/image_register.sh
 ```